paawankohli/notes-app/README.md

 # notes-app

-Repo for my first node.js app for taking notes;
+Repo for my first node.js app for taking notes!

 ## List of commands: